 • Would prefer a clearer, bigger Tenere-style digi speedo and ability to change it and odo to kms

 • Would be nice to switch the lights off too, when heading discretely for a wild camp for example.

 Regarding the gearing, I read on UKGSers that …the gears on the F650GS twin are higher than … the F800GS due to different sized … sprockets.
-But also both bikes use the gearbox from the F800S and ST road bikes So that explains the close-ratio road gearing.
+But also both bikes use the gearbox from the F800S and ST road bikes So that explains the road gearing.
 At tick-over it’s still doing 10mph – just like the Tenere I recall – and at 70mph is less than halfway to red line.
-I’m hoping that a tooth less on the front sprocket may make it rideable at 5mph without slipping the clutch, because you can certainly balance it easily enough at near walking pace.
+I’m hoping that one tooth less on the front sprocket may make it rideable at 5mph without slipping the clutch, because you can certainly balance it easily enough at near-walking pace.

 The seat was notably narrower than my Cornish mate’s Transalp; there’s no getting round it: fat, middle-aged backsides need a perch to match.
 But at least it doesn’t have the step of the Tenere and so enables shuffling fore and aft as the discomfort increases.
-Suspension is supposed to be ‘cheaper’ than the dirt-oriented 800, so time will tell if what felt like ‘firm’ equates to ‘harsh’, but it’s sure better than too soft.
+Suspension is supposed to be more basic than the dirt-oriented 800, so time will tell if what felt like ‘firm’ equates to ‘harsh’, but it’s sure better than too soft.
 I haven’t meddled with the shock settings yet.

 Why the 650, anyway?

-Perhaps with the exception of gearing, everything that differentiates the 650 from the 800GS makes it more suited to my preferences, and while the new SE version has been scoffed at as a ‘parts bin special’, on top of the snazzier paint job all those extras (computer, centre stand, ABS, heated grips) make it better still.
+Perhaps with the exception of gearing, everything that differentiates the 650 from the 800GS makes it more suited to my preferences, and while the new SE version has been scoffed at as a ‘parts bin special’, on top of the snazzier paint job, all those extras (computer, centre stand, ABS, heated grips) make it better still.